 Night Life and Bestial aren’t the only times I broke my vow never to write a sequel.
 I followed my novella The Folks with a sequel (and I’m considering a third to wrap up Andy’s story).
 And there will be more.
 I still have ambivalent feelings about sequels, though, and I try hard to keep them in mind when I’m writing one.
 I try to make sure that sequels be connected in significant ways to the original but tell a different story in a different way.

-Night Life is available as a trade paperback and for Kindle from Amazon, for Nook from Barnes and Noble, and in several ebook formats from Fictionwise.com.
+Night Life is available as a trade paperback, for Kindle from Amazon, and for Nook from Barnes and Noble.
 If you enjoy the book, I hope you’ll post a review of it on Amazon or Barnes and Noble.
 You can read an excerpt from Night Life here.
 If you have a Facebook account, drop by the Night Life fan page and click the “like” button, then do the same over at my fan page.
 To see my full bibliography, keep up with interviews, stories and new books, and interact on the message board, visit my official website.

 The vampires in Night Life (and in Live Girls) are not pleasant.
 They don’t want to discuss your feelings.
 They don’t attend high school.
 They don’t sparkle.
 They’re mean and dangerous.
 It makes me feel kind of old to know that I’ve been writing long enough for vampires like that to seem refreshing!